List of Left Behind characters: Final 3½ years

 After his resurrection, Carpathia drops his peaceful facade and reveals himself to be a narcissistic and psychopathic tyrant.
 He has statues of himself built around the world, which all people are required to bow to.
 He then enforces the loyalty mark, the prophesied Mark of the Beast, which all are required to wear.
 Refusal to do either of these activities is made punishable by public execution.
-Carpathia has the Global Community motto written as "Hail Carpathia, our lord and risin king!".
+Carpathia has the Global Community motto written as "Hail Carpathia, our lord and risen king!".
 He then wages a genocidal purge against Christians, Jews, Muslims, and secular rebels, going as far as telling an officer in Desecration to behead enemy bodies, even if already dead.

-To complete his quest for world domination, Carpathia creates the One World Unity Army, composed of all G.C. military presence on the planet.
+To complete his quest for world domination, Carpathia creates the One World Unity Army, composed of all GC military presence on the planet.
 Their mission is to destroy the remnant stronghold of Petra and take over the city of Jerusalem as the world's new capital, following the supernatural destruction of New Babylon.
 He also gathers the armies of the world at the valley of Armageddon for the battle with Jesus Christ and his army.

 In accordance with the series' interpretation of biblical prophecy, Carpathia is overthrown with the return of Jesus, who cast him, along with his false prophet Fortunato, into the Lake of Fire to suffer for all eternity.
 Before his eternal sentence is carried out, Satan is cast out of Carpathia, rendering Carpathia to his rotting corpse-like remains, the state his body would have been in had Satan not resurrected him prior.
 He then kneels before Christ and declares him the Christ after Jesus judged him for all his crimes and sins against humanity and God.
 He also admits, at the feet of Jesus, that his entire life was a waste and that he rebelled against a God that he never knew loved him.
 Unlike Fortunato, who attempted to struggle with Michael the Archangel out of his sentence, Carpathia accepted his fate out of his own guilt and shame, and simply covered his eyes as he passively allowed the archangel to throw him in.